PhaniMangisetti/traffic-signals-management/README.md

 Pull the code from GIT and run the main class as "Java Application".
 Ensure that JDK and Maven are installed.
-Or you can build the executable jar and run it with "java -jar <jar_name> command.
+Build the executable jar and run it with "java -jar <jar_name> command.

 #### How to run